Nano-DNA-Studios/obsidian-visual-agile-plugin/README.md

 You can now use the ``Update Agile`` Ribbon Icon on the left side of the Screen, or the commands in the Command Palette (Ctrl + P) to create new Epics, Stories and Tasks.

-Your Agile structures and organization will grow along with your Obsidian Vault.
+Your Agile structures and organization will grow along with your Vault.
 They are stored in the following format.

 ```
 Projects and Stories